Peter Parker (2002 film series character): Spider-Man 3 (2007)

-A year and a half later, Peter finally finds stability and success in both his personal life and exploits as Spider-Man.
+A year and a half later (2005), Peter finally finds stability and success in both his personal life and exploits as Spider-Man.
 He and Mary Jane are happily dating, and after attending her performance in a new play, he spends time with her at Central Park.
 A meteor lands nearby and a goo-like alien symbiote oozes out and attaches itself to Peter's moped.
-After sending Mary Jane home, he talks to Aunt May, who gives him the engagement ring given to her by Uncle Ben, about proposing to MJ.
+After sending Mary Jane home, he talks to Aunt May, who gives him the engagement ring given to her by Uncle Ben, about proposing to Mary Jane.
 On his way home, Peter is ambushed by Harry, who has utilized his father's equipment and Goblin serum and intends on avenging Norman's death, despite Peter mentioning the truth of Norman's demise.
 An aerial chase ensues, resulting in Harry getting knocked out cold when Peter sets a trap for him.
 Having suffered amnesia and forgotten his vendetta against Spider-Man, Harry wakes up in the emergency room, re-embracing Peter and Mary Jane as his best friends.

 Mary Jane is upset by a negative review of her performance, and Peter unsuccessfully tries to relate to her using his experience as Spider-Man.
 She later neglects to inform him when she loses her role in the play.
 At work at the Daily Bugle, Peter finds that a rival freelance photographer, Eddie Brock, has also begun taking pictures of Spider-Man and Jameson pits the two photographers against each other for a staff job.
 He later finds out about a ceremony in which Spider-Man would be given the key to the city for rescuing Gwen Stacy, the daughter of NYPD commissioner George Stacy and also Peter's college lab partner.
 Peter, who dons his suit and persona for the ceremony, basks in the crowd's cheers and gives Gwen an upside-down kiss reminiscent of his first kiss with Mary Jane.
 This upsets Mary Jane, leading to an argument with Peter, who postpones his plans to propose to her.